msg-systems/holmes-extractor/README.md

 Parameters:

-search_phrase_text -- a text from which to generate a search phrase, or *None* if the
+search_phrase_text -- a text from which to generate a search phrase, or 'None' if the
-    preloaded search phrases should be used for matching. document_text -- a text from which to generate a document, or *None* if the preloaded documents should be used for matching.
+    preloaded search phrases should be used for matching. document_text -- a text from which to generate a document, or 'None' if the preloaded documents should be used for matching.
 ```